opkcloud/meerkat-tidb-app-source/HTAP_en.md

 ````
 SELECT * FROM information_schema.tiflash_replica WHERE TABLE_SCHEMA = 'test' and TABLE_NAME = 'table_name';
 ````
+If ExchangeSender and ExchangeReceiver operators appear in the result, MPP has taken effect.

 ## The following are the results of this experiment
 ###The SQL statement used is as follows: